GE S820 SERIES

 CONTROL HEAD PROGRAMMING TUTORIAL

-This page is designed to assist first-time users in successfully using the General Electric factory programming software for the S820 and S825 series of control heads, using the TQ-3370 or equivalent interface box.
+This page is designed to assist first-time users in successfully using the General Electric factory programming software for the S820 and S825 series of control heads, using the TQ-3370 or equivalent interface box (such as a Polaris.).
 At this time it is written with reference to Version 3.0 of the S825 programming software although Version 4 appears to be nearly identical.

 This information is not applicable to the TQ2310 "Suitcase Programmer," an older and completely different item.
 While primarily written for those using the TQ3370 interface box, it appears that the TQ3330 interface box (Delta-Rangr) will also program the S800 series control heads provided the proper cable is used.

-"CHP" heads: Please note that the California Highway Patrol Series S810 and S815 control heads are special 128 channel ("64 Modes") products which have different firmware than "stock" GE heads, and are also older.
-They are still in use, although the CHP is in the process of very gradually retiring them (as of 2011.)
+"CHP" Heads: Please note that the California Highway Patrol Series S810 (Car) and S815 (Motorcycle) control heads are special 128 channel ("64 Mode") products which have different firmware than "stock" GE heads, and are also older.
+They are still in use, although the CHP is in the process of retiring them (as of 2011.)
 Thus you should not find any "legal" CHP heads on the open market for some years.
-It is impossible to correctly program CHP heads using the normal GE "S825" software.
+It is impossible to correctly program CHP heads using the normal GE "S825" software as they are totally different.
 The CHP head has no "Channel" button and does not store the channel information in "banks" of 16 channels as in the standard heads.
 Instead, the "Mode" button steps entirely through 64 channel sets (2 channels each) with a "talk around" setting for each channel ("C".)
 This is somewhat confusing as the standard S-825 heads use "Mode" to denote a channel bank, rather than a specific channel.
-Further, the CHP head programs via the J3 Molex connector via the TQ3330 RIB unit with a modified cable, unlike the standard S820 or S825.
-In addition, the CHP heads use a different Molex connector for the power connection, a single row style as used on the Phoenix series of dash mount radios (but with different wiring.)
+Further, the CHP head programs via the J3 Molex connector pin set and the microphone socket on the back via either the TQ3330 or TQ3370 RIB unit, modified, with a cable assembly you will have to mock up from scratch ( Unlike the standard S820 or S825, or via the older suitcase programmer.)
+In addition, the CHP heads use a different Molex connector for the power connection (J1,) a single row style as used on the Phoenix series of dash mount radios (but with different wiring.)

 The S825 series control heads technically allow a maximum of 256 channels, consisting of 16 channels per bank, in 16 banks called MODES, although it is possible to add more channels until you run out of memory space (watch the "Bytes Remaining" message on the lower right corner of the screen.)
 I am not sure what happens after the 16th channel in each "mode" when connected to a radio with only a single X2212 EEPROM chip, which is technically limited to a maximum download of 16 channels.
 Presumably you would also need to add the second X2212 EEPROM to the radio and add the jumper/s to make a 32 channel radio.
 The term "Mode" is confusing if you are used to Motorola Syntor X9000 equipment, where "Mode" basically refers to a channel.